T1ASH/WeatherTimeAndroid/README.md

 #### What's missing?
 - No tests have been implemented yet.
 - Weather data does not refresh on a regular basis.
+- ConstraintLayout doesn't work with Landscape mode.
-- Does not use ConstraintLayout yet.
-It may look odd on some devices.
+- ~~Does not use ConstraintLayout yet.
+It may look odd on some devices.~~

 #### Screenshots